christroutner/docker-fulcrum/README.md

 private key).

 ### Build the Docker Container
-- Update the `docker-compose.yml` file with the path to where you want to store the blockchain.
+- Update the `docker-compose.yml` file with the path to where you want to store the blockchain data.
 - `docker-compose build`
 - `docker-compose up -d`